How is Dengue Detected?

 • Hematocrit: A higher rate may signal plasma leakage, a warning sign of severe dengue.

-Supporting investigations that are crucial for disease surveillance and for assessing the appropriateness or necessity of hospitalization, especially for children, senior adults, and individuals who are immunocompromised.
+These supporting investigations are crucial for disease surveillance and for assessing the need for hospitalization, especially in children, older adults, and immunocompromised individuals.

 Disclaimer: